-12.3.1 The SAR service provider shall seek to arrange for all aircraft, vessels and local services and facilities which do not form part of the SAR service to fully cooperate in SAR operations.
+- 12.3.1 The SAR service provider shall seek to arrange for all aircraft, vessels and local services and facilities which do not form part of the SAR service to fully cooperate in SAR operations. - 12.3.2 To provide for the most effective and efficient SAR services across land and sea, the SAR service provider shall maintain the closest practicable cooperation and coordination with all relevant aeronautical and maritime authorities. - 12.3.3 The SAR service provider shall ensure extend the closest cooperation and coordination with those authorities responsible for accident investigation and the care of accident survivors.

-- 12.3.2 To provide for the most effective and efficient SAR services across land and sea, the SAR service provider shall maintain the closest practicable cooperation and coordination with all relevant aeronautical and maritime authorities. - 12.3.3 The SAR service provider shall ensure extend the closest cooperation and coordination with those authorities responsible for accident investigation and the care of accident survivors. - 12.3.4 Upon the request of accident investigation authorities and to facilitate their investigation, provision should be made, when practicable, for rescue units to be accompanied by such qualified persons. - 12.3.5 The SAR service provider shall establish an ASPOCS for non-urgent, administrative matters, such details to be submitted to the ICAO Regional Office. - 12.3.6 The SAR service provider shall designate, publish and ensure H24 monitoring of a SPOC for the receipt of Cospas-Sarsat distress data. - 12.3.7 Whenever considered supportive of SAR operations, the Bangkok RCC shall coordinate with operators, briefing offices and ATS units in accumulating all information relevant to an aircraft emergency including copies of manifests, flight plans, audio tape records, recorded radar data plots and all other relevant document. - 12.3.8 The SAR service provider shall conduct studies to check the feasibility for, and develop an implementation plan if practicable, the integration of aviation and maritime SAR activities, and as far as practicable, civil and military activities, including joint training and familiarization of staff and review of documentation to ensure harmonization of procedures, and joint exercises. - 12.3.9 The SAR service shall ensure the cooperation with Area Control Center (ACC) to receive SAR alerts and information to RCC in timely manner. - 12.3.10 The SAR service provider shall establish SAR Operations Plans between the State's SAR Authorities and Government, Military and Commercial operators including those with an over-water rotary wing or sea plane capability to include:
+- 12.3.4 Upon the request of accident investigation authorities and to facilitate their investigation, provision should be made, when practicable, for rescue units to be accompanied by such qualified persons. - 12.3.5 The SAR service provider shall establish an ASPOCS for non-urgent, administrative matters, such details to be submitted to the ICAO Regional Office. - 12.3.6 (Applicable until 25 November 2026) The SAR service provider shall designate, publish and ensure H24 monitoring of a SPOC for the receipt of Cospas-Sarsat distress data. - 12.3.6 (Applicable as of 26 November 2026) The SAR service provider shall designate, publish and ensure 24-hour search and rescue point of contact (SPOC) available for the receipt and acknowledgement of Cospas-Sarsat distress alert data that ensures timely notification to the responsible RCC for the initiation of appropriate search and rescue response action. - 12.3.7 Whenever considered supportive of SAR operations, the Bangkok RCC shall coordinate with operators, briefing offices and ATS units in accumulating all information relevant to an aircraft emergency including copies of manifests, flight plans, audio tape records, recorded radar data plots and all other relevant document. - 12.3.8 The SAR service provider shall conduct studies to check the feasibility for, and develop an implementation plan if practicable, the integration of aviation and maritime SAR activities, and as far as practicable, civil and military activities, including joint training and familiarization of staff and review of documentation to ensure harmonization of procedures, and joint exercises. - 12.3.9 The SAR service shall ensure the cooperation with Area Control Center (ACC) to receive SAR alerts and information to RCC in timely manner. - 12.3.10 The SAR service provider shall establish SAR Operations Plans between the State's SAR Authorities and Government, Military and Commercial operators including those with an over-water rotary wing or sea plane capability to include: - a) procedures for cooperation and deployment of foreign SRUs; - b) provision for translators/liaison officers/embassy officers for the daily tasking of the SRUs at the RCC;

-- a) procedures for cooperation and deployment of foreign SRUs; - b) provision for translators/liaison officers/embassy officers for the daily tasking of the SRUs at the RCC; - c) provision of information for logistic and administrative support (hotels, fuel, security passes, food, medicine, etc.); - d) instructions on communication (operations normal reports, sightings, etc.) for search planning, command and control to foreign SRUs; - e) planning and arrangements that ensure the availability of State and other SRU assets, especially over-water rotary wing capability where applicable, to support a timely and effective SAR response; - f) daily end of day report by SRUs to the RCC (via mobile, email, fax, etc.).
+- c) provision of information for logistic and administrative support (hotels, fuel, security passes, food, medicine, etc.); - d) instructions on communication (operations normal reports, sightings, etc.) for search planning, command and control to foreign SRUs; - e) planning and arrangements that ensure the availability of State and other SRU assets, especially over-water rotary wing capability where applicable, to support a timely and effective SAR response; - f) daily end of day report by SRUs to the RCC (via mobile, email, fax, etc.).